vinicius111andrade/42/README.md

 Projects done at 42sp, programming school: https://www.42sp.org.br/

 -- 1 --
-Libft is a project where we wrote functions recreating the behaviour of common C functions.
+Libft is a library with functions we wrote that recreate the behaviour of common C functions.
 All the functions are then compiled into a library using Makefile.

+-- 2 --
+Get_next_line is function that reads a file in a file descriptor a line at a time until EOF and then returns that line.